shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 ### Background

-Orders placed via the native apps or the Mobile Website arrive to Shopgate first and are displayed in the merchant’s administration area.
-To avoid disturbing the merchant’s usual procedures these orders should be imported into the online shop.
+Orders placed via the native apps or the Mobile Website arrive to Shopgate first and are displayed in the merchants administration area.
+To avoid disturbing the merchants usual procedures these orders should be imported into the online shop.
 If the customer registered at Shopgate via Shopgate Connect, the order must be assigned to their account.
 Differing shipping or invoice addresses must be added.
 For unknown customers a guest account must be created containing the information necessary to process the order.

 ### Objective

 Shopgate informs the merchant about all orders placed.
-If possible, orders must be imported to the merchant’s online shop.
+If possible, orders must be imported to the merchants online shop.

 ### Procedure when using the Shopgate Plugin API